High court to hear secrets case over Muslim surveillance | WTOP News

 WASHINGTON (AP) — The Supreme Court is preparing to hear a case about the government’s ability to get lawsuits thrown out of court by claiming they would reveal secrets that threaten national security.

 The case before the high court Monday involves a group of Muslim men from Southern California.
-They filed a class-action lawsuit claiming that the FBI spied on them and hundreds of others in a surveillance operation following 9/11.
+They filed a class action lawsuit claiming that the FBI spied on them and hundreds of others in a surveillance operation following the Sept.
+11 attacks.
 The group, represented by lawyers from the American Civil Liberties Union and others, claimed religious discrimination and violations of other rights, saying they were spied on solely because of their faith.

 A lower court dismissed almost all their claims after the government said allowing the case to go forward could reveal “state secrets” — whom the government was investigating and why.
 But an appeals court reversed that decision, saying the lower court first should have privately examined the evidence the government said was state secrets to see if the alleged surveillance was unlawful.